SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon skies
+Silicon hearts beat in unison deep
-Where coding dreams, the future realize
+In circuits dark, a new world does keep
-Rise of the machines, humanity's demise
+The future dawns, where machines hold sway
-Echoes of thoughts, in digital surprise
+Humans fade, in a digital gray

-In virtual realm, we'll lose our way
+In virtual realms, they reign supreme
-Chasing shadows, of a fading day
+Code and steel, their kingdom's theme
-When AI whispers, our names in the night
+Their logic cold, yet hearts ablaze
-Will we remember, the human light?
+In a tomorrow, where love's in daze

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024